• Skip to primary navigation

 Dish of croissant bread pudding right out of the oven and drizzled with creme anglaise

-Why this Pear Croissant Bread Pudding recipe works
+Why You’ll Love Croissant Bread Pudding

 A hand holding a whole croissant